-When you have PMI, you’ll need to pay an extra fee every month in addition to your mortgage principal, interest and taxes.
-Your loan documents may also indicate when you’ll be able to stop paying PMI, usually when you have at built up equity equal to at least 20 percent of your home’s value.
-This usually means the remaining balance of your loan is 80 percent or less of your home’s total value.
+When you have PMI, you’ll need to pay an extra fee every month in addition to your mortgage principal, interest, property taxes and homeowners insurance.
+Your loan documents may also indicate when you’ll be able to stop paying PMI, usually when you build up equity equal to at least 20 percent of your home’s value.
+This means the remaining balance of your loan is 80 percent or less of your home’s total value.

 How much does PMI cost?

-Your credit score and loan-to-value (LTV) ratio have a big influence on your PMI mortgage premiums.
-The higher your credit score, the lower your PMI rate will usually be.
+Your credit score and loan-to-value (LTV) ratio have a big influence on your PMI premiums.
+The higher your credit score, the lower your PMI rate typically is.
 A high LTV will also generally make your PMI payments more expensive.

-A quick primer on LTV if you’re not familiar: the ratio is essentially how much you’re borrowing compared to the total value of the asset you’re purchasing, in this case, a house.
+A quick primer on LTV if you’re not familiar: The ratio is essentially how much you’re borrowing compared to the total value of the asset you’re purchasing — in this case, a house.
 Basically, the more you put down, the less you have to borrow, so the lower your LTV will be.
-If you put down 20 percent, your LTV is 80 and you don’t have to secure PMI.
-Anything less, and you probably will need the insurance, and the less you put down, the more insurance you’ll need to pay.
+If you put down 20 percent, your LTV is 80, and you won’t need to pay for PMI.
+Anything less, and you probably will be required to get the insurance.
+The less you put down, the more insurance you’ll need to pay.

 Here’s how it might play out: